LauraMutheu/Laura_Mutheu/README.md

-# MutheuTheAnalyst
+# Laura Mutheu
-Hi there 👋 My name is Laura mutheu alias MutheuTheAnalyst.
+Hi there 👋 My name is Laura Mutheu.

 I am a Data Analyst, Statistics and Computer Programming Graduate, Scholar and Problem Solver.